percipioxyz/camport4/README.md

-    +---cloud_viewer    point cloud render and show dependencies +---common          common API and image data wrapper code for sample_v1 and sample_v2 +---sample_v1       old sample application source code on orignal API
+    +---cloud_viewer    point cloud render and show dependencies +---common          common API and image data wrapper code for sample_v1 and sample_v2 +---sample_v1       old sample application source code on orignal API +---sample_v2       new sample application source code easier to use, This is recommended if you want to set up a new project
-    \---sample_v2       new sample application source code easier to use, This is recommended if you want to set up a new project
+    \---sample_genicam_sfnc new sample in GenICam style, Only compatiable with new Camera Serieas(GM/PMD .etc)

 ```